 On October 9, 2018, UMGC and the Center for Security Studies, under the direction of Dr. Loyce Best Pailen hosted the Education Track, "What CISOs Worry About," at the 2018 CyberMaryland Conference.
 The Ponemon Institute's January 2018 survey of the same title set the stage for this year's conference.
 Academic leaders and professionals in the public and private sectors discussed the top concerns among Chief Information Security Officers and how the right certifications, training, and education can help prepare you to deal with threats and job concerns.

 The sessions were a huge success with more than 90 percent of the attendees surveyed rating the sessions between 4 and 5 on a scale of 1 to 5 (with 5 being "Very Good").
-The Center for Security Studies thanks all of program directors, administrators, staff in both the Undergraduate School and the Graduate School at UMGC, along with marketing and the President's office for their support in making this event a success.
+The Center for Security Studies thanks all of program directors, administrators, staff at UMGC, along with marketing and the President's office for their support in making this event a success.
 The support of FBC was outstanding in helping coordinate this effort within the entire CyberMaryland conference agenda.

 Please enjoy the videos of the four sessions showcasing leading CISOs from the government and private industry sharing their thoughts and experiences on how their educations and backgrounds prepared them for their positions.